LiamMBailey/semGroup16/use-cases/use-case-4.md

 ## MAIN SUCCESS SCENARIO

 1. task requests city information for a given country.
-2. Product owner captures name of the city to get information for.
+2. Data analyst captures name of the city to get information for.
-3. Product owner extracts current city information of all cities.
+3. Data analyst extracts current city information of all cities.
-4. Product owner provides report to Lab review.
+4. Data analyst provides report to Lab review.

 ## EXTENSIONS

 3. **Citry does not exist**:
-    1. Product owner informs team no city exists.
+    1. Data analyst informs team no city exists.

 ## SUB-VARIATIONS